rullo24/SyncNest/README.md

 ## Features

-- **Custom Shortcuts:** Tailor your navigation with personalised shortcuts for quick access to frequently used directories.
+- **Custom Shortcuts:** Tailor your navigation with personalized shortcuts for quick access to frequently used directories.

 - **FTP Client:** Easily connect to remote servers using the built-in FTP client, allowing you to manage files both locally and on external servers.